IPcorps/WebDevSynergy/README.md

 7| You can run tasks from the control line _Ctrl+P_ and type _>Tasks: Run Task_ and then select the desired task.|![18](https://user-images.githubusercontent.com/5076458/113714135-c36dc300-96f0-11eb-9ba0-e2064fc6a16c.gif)
 8| You can also install any manager or task explorer and use it.|![19](https://user-images.githubusercontent.com/5076458/113714168-c799e080-96f0-11eb-8308-d95cccd73345.jpg)

-# As a result, we ended up with something like this. 😎
+# As a result, we ended up with something like this 😎 :

 ![Fin](https://user-images.githubusercontent.com/5076458/113714180-cb2d6780-96f0-11eb-8cb9-87b3a1f5b942.gif)